Rajitha-19/Frontend_Project/README.md

      -> Buy now
  * Enter the above given details of product.
  * when you enter the details of the product then the bot will give information of the product.
- * If you want to buy the product then it will redirect to the product's website(when u enter buynow).
+ * If you want to buy the product then it will redirect to the product's website(when you enter buynow).

  # Block Diagram 👇🏻